-Birds are common and effective seed dispersers in most terrestrial ecosystems (Howe
+Birds are common and effective seed vectors in terrestrial ecosystems (Howe

-1997, Naniwadekar et al. 2019, Whelan et al. 2008).
-Resources that attract birds likely influence movement patterns and seed deposition sites (Saracco et al. 2004).
+1997, Naniwadekar et al. 2019, Subalusky & Post 2019, Whelan et al. 2008, Wotton and Kelly 2012).
+Resources that attract birds likely influence movement patterns and seed deposition sites (Carpentar et al. 2018, Saracco et al. 2004).
 Birds also show variation in resource preference, resulting in differing seed dispersal patterns (Stiles 1980, Howe 1986).

-However, directing seed deposition by birds to specific sites for native plant restoration is largely

-unstudied and has the potential to serve as an impactful and novel land management tool

-(Mart.nez‐López et al. 2019).
-Bird feeders are a simple device to manipulate food resources available to birds and provided a model system to examine how resource richness influences seed species richness and seed rain from bird feces.
+Passing through bird digestive tracts has also been shown to influence germination of seeds (Traveset et al. 2001).
+Bird size has been linked to seed dispersal distances, indicating bird community assemblages impact seed vector patterns on landscapes (Godínez-Alvarez et al. 2020).

+Declining bird populations and community richness worldwide raise concerns on how decreasing abundance and diversity of seed vectors will impact seed movement throughout ecosystems (Camargo et al. 2020, Wesely et al. 2020).
+More information is needed on how seed richness in communities is impacted by depauperate seed vector assemblage.
+Previous studies have examined ____ (---).
+Our experiment examines how food resources richness influences seed dispersal in areas with depauperate avian communities.
-This experiment tested the potential of bird feeders as a land management tool by

-examining how manipulating the richness of available resources in bird feeders influenced: 1) the richness and observations of birds visiting feeders and 2) the richness and observations of seeds deposited beneath feeders through bird excrement.
-This model system was selected because bird feeders are ubiquitous in the United States, are known to influence bird behavior and can provide a convenient system to manipulate resource availability (Cowie and Hinsley 1988, Lepcyzk et al. 2004, Fuller et al. 2008, Galbraith et al. 2015).
+This experiment utilized bird feeders as a tool to examine how manipulating the richness of food resources available to bird communities influenced: 1) the richness and observations of birds visiting feeders and 2) the richness and observations of seeds deposited beneath feeders through bird excrement.
+This model system was selected because bird feeders provide a convenient system to manipulate resource availability, are known to influence bird behavior, and are ubiquitous in the United States (Cowie and Hinsley 1988, Lepcyzk et al. 2004, Fuller et al. 2008, Galbraith et al. 2015).
 To represent variation in resources, bird feeders were stocked with varying compositions of seeds, nuts and insects of various sizes and nutritional content.
 Experiment results were hypothesized to exhibit a positive relationship between resource, bird and seed richness and observations.

-Blue sources should be double checked to ensure sources support statement’s ideas.
-These are new sources copied from new papers’ discussions
+These are new sources copied from Tyler’s new papers’ discussions

+These are new sources found from literature review